Nevix/start_front-end-kit/README.md

-# start_front-end-kit
+h1 start_front-end-kit
-This is just a ready to use kit, just to start a new website project.
+***
+This kit was created to save your time, because it includes css and js libraries.
+So you don't have to go to internet and download all of them separately, you already have them: